Meditation for April 17th

 Goal

 Get up and talk to someone about something.
-Express your feelings to one other person and not from the mountain tops of social media.
-Ask someone face to face for what you need even if you are convinced they’ll say no. Don’t text and only call or talk face to face, knee to knee.
+Express your feelings to one other person, face-to-face, to someone, for what you need, even if you are convinced they will say no. Don’t text, leave a VM, or email/direct message; talk face-to-face.
 Stop being too busy to hang out with people in real life.
-If you’re in pain, ask a real person for help and not shoot up Facebook with vague posts about pain and darkness.

-When someone dies it is time to get people together and remember the deceased.
-It’s not about you alone, it’s about the community.
-Don’t be a soul sucking attention getter and think you are so alone and special.
+When someone dies, it is time to get people together and remember the deceased.
+It’s not about you alone; it’s about the soul-sucking.
+Don’t be a soul-sucking attention getter and think you are so alone or special.